MikeRemedios/FintechCaseStudy/README.md

 ## Overview and Origin

 Coinsquare was incorporated in 2014 by Virgile Rostand when he noticed the growing demand for a cryptocurrency exchange in Canada.
 In 2017, co-founder and ex-CEO Cole Diamond joined Rostand in the journey to build Coinsquare, receiving $30 million in venture capital funding that year, led by Canaccord Genuity.
 This funding allowed the team to hire up to 100 employees and grow the platform in order to serve the needs of their customers.
+The company has received a total of $40.4 million in its lifetime.